LinkUVerse/rtd/docs/subtree/awesome-sui/details/ide_chainide.md

 ## Description

 ChainIDE is cloud-based IDE for creating decentralized applications to deploy on blockchains.
-It supports Sui smart contract development.
+It supports Rtd smart contract development.

 ## Features
 - Move